MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 The given visualization shows the test subject highlighted in red.
 Test doubles are marked with purple.
 Blue layers are not relevant for this test type.
 An implementation of the given test type can be found at [link](https://github.com/MichaelStephan/functionaltestingstrategy/tree/master/sample/productservice/src/test/java/api).
 What can be seen when looking into the example is the separation of the actual test double and service initialization and the actual expectations in the test implementation.
 With the given approach it is easy implement the goal of business continuity for consumers.

 ##### Change
-This is fundamental change in the way tests are executed now.
-It requires that all team follow a layered implementation style.
-In addition it requires that a test server can be spawned from source code.
-Finally tests need to be structured in a way that test server behavior setup and test expectations are separated.
+This is fundamental change in the way tests are executed now:
+* It requires that all team follow a layered implementation style
+* In addition it requires that a test server can be spawned from source code
+* Finally tests need to be structured in a way that test server behavior setup and test expectations are separated

 ##### Level of freedom
 Teams may decide to limit the amount of REST API tests to only "correctness of functionality for negative scenarios" and "compliance to RAML definition for negative scenarios" only.
 This requires that all happy paths are covered by acceptance tests.